-Little Did explores the nature of cross-cultural collaboration with a selection from The Ramayana, an epic poem familiar to over a billion people.
+Little Did explores the nature of cross-cultural collaboration with A Ramayana, a selection from an epic poem familiar to over a billion people.
 Using live sitar and overhead projectors, the company presents shadow puppetry in raga form.

-In 2015, Eli was remounted for the Puppeteers of America National Festival 2015!
+In 2015, Eli was remounted for the Puppeteers of America National Festival!
 We are so thankful to have performed this special show for our peers.
 This version of the show featured a new cast and was workshopped as part of Standard ToyKraft’s Hot Time in the Old City Residency.

 Kitty Kitty Rock is a music video made for our friend and brilliant musician, MiWi La Lupa in 2011.
 Starring Emily’s cat, Albert, the video tells the story of a common household cat who runs away to find his fortune.
-Watch the video or Download the Song.
+Download the Song here or watch the video below:

 The Did’s second show was Jessica’s Senior Project Super Happy Fun Time Puppet Cabaret.
 Presented in Skidmore College’s Blackbox Theater in the Spring of 2008, the piece featured Jessica, Emily and Katarra’s designing skills on some new types of puppets, including some experimentation with the Japanese art of bunraku.
 Luke acted as musical director and narrator as the company performed renditions of songs by The Blow, The Charlie Daniels Band, The Beatles, The Decemberists and Whitney Houston.
-Watch: Rocky Raccoon : Mariner’s Revenge
+Enjoy two excerpts below:

 The show that started it all, Silly Silverstein, was adapted by Jessica from the words and music of beloved artist Shel Silverstein.
 Premiering as part of the Skidmore College workshop program in the Spring of 2007, variations of it have since been performed at the Saratoga Arts Festival, Camp Jewell YMCA, Skidmore’s Academic Festival, and, most notably, as Part of the New York International Fringe Festival Summer 2008.
 Read:Reviews